danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 ## TODO
 * WIP main content
-* 5.2 History - show example of how it was meant to be used on a new project?
-* 6.0 History - show example of env-specific how it was meant to be used on a new project?
-* For easier solution, reference dotenv-rails gem for last optional step
-* Solution 1: Add Rails console commands to verify `Rails.application.secret_key_base` is correctly returning value from `SECRET_KEY_BASE` env var (after deleting `config/secrets.yml` from repo)
-* ASIDE: profile env var needed so that `credentials:edit` will open in your editor of choice, for example, to use VSCode: `export EDITOR="code --wait"`.
+* Solution B - ASIDE: profile env var needed so that `credentials:edit` will open in your editor of choice, for example, to use VSCode: `export EDITOR="code --wait"`.
 If not specified, will open default system editor, which could be `vi` or `vim`.
-* NOTE: Using erb interpolation in encrypted creds (eg: to reference an env var) doesn't work.
-Put this in Solution B sub-section "all other environments"
+* Solution B: Add at end of Step 1 NOTE: Using erb interpolation in encrypted creds (eg: to reference an env var) doesn't work.
 * Reference: https://guides.rubyonrails.org/security.html#custom-credentials
 * Possibly aside about if plain text prod secret was committed, consider rotating (find reference how to do this?)
 * Tip: Improve visibility of deprecations in development mode, otherwise they hide out in `log/development.log` by default: